 Why is My Old Dog Barking for no Apparent Reason?

 Are you worried about your senior dog constantly barking for no reason?
 Dog barking significantly increases in old age and is often a sign of an underlying problem.
 Your old dog may be barking for these reasons:

 1. Canine cognitive dysfunction (CCD)

 Canine cognitive dysfunction is an Alzheimer’s-like disease that results due to a slow cognitive decline with age and can cause old dog barking.

 How to diagnose: if your senior dog constantly barks at nothing or a wall, then he could be suffering from CCD.
 Such a dog will also be disoriented, restless, irritable, lethargic, and slow to learn new tasks.

 Is it serious: The disease is progressive and has no cure.
-Proper management is key to the quality of life.
+However, symptoms can be well managed and many dogs will continue to have an excellent quality of life.

 As your dog gets older, his senses weaken.
 Most old dogs have at least partial hearing and vision loss which can cause them to start barking more.

 How to diagnose: If your dog is experiencing sensory loss, he will stumble, easily startle, and have changed interests in food.